La Toque: Design

-La Toque features an interior designed to balance comfort and sophistication.
 The dining room includes an open kitchen, allowing diners to view the culinary process.
 The space now features a permanent translucent roof on the Terrace, installed in July 2023.

 The Terrace also includes a fireplace and seating.
 Tables are equipped with floral arrangements, and crystal stemware.

 Reception

 La Toque has received critical acclaim for its fusion of French and Californian culinary traditions.
 The restaurant has been celebrated for its refined dishes and use of seasonal ingredients.

 Restaurant's wine program has been recognized by Wine Spectator for its curated wine list, the restaurant has been commended for its food and wine pairings.

 A 1994 LA Times article, titled Last Impressions: A Final Tip of the Hat to La Toque, highlighted Frank’s impact on the Los Angeles culinary scene.
 Similarly, a piece by Colman Andrews in The New York Times praised Frank for his approach to French cuisine and his ability to adapt to the evolving tastes of his clientele.